 He noticed the tracks first.
-They were visible on the wide, well-trodden path we were following, but not for long.
+They were crossing the wide, well-trodden trail we were following amidst foot prints and mountain bike tracks.
 Lions tend to prefer more cover than the trail could offer.
-We followed the tracks, dropping into a steep drainage, heading down the mountain.
+We went off trail following the tracks, dropping into a steep drainage, heading down the mountain through the thick foliage.
 The Santa Monica Mountain range runs about 40 miles east to west from the Hollywood Hills in Los Angeles, to Point Mugu in Ventura County.
 The mountains form a barrier between the San Fernando Valley and the Los Angeles Basin, separating "the Valley" on the north and west-central Los Angeles on the south.
 I plowed my way through the thick mediterranean understory typical of this area, scrambling over rocks and under branches, deflecting them with my arms.

 Eventually the drainage started to level out and the overstory opened up a bit.
-We followed a game trail through the canyon.
+We followed a narrow game trail through the canyon bottom.
 Eric paused behind a large boulder, "Are you ready?"
 I nodded.
-We stepped around one side of the boulder to get a glimpse down canyon.
+We stepped around one side of the boulder to get a glimpse down canyon toward our trap, a foothold snare.
+There she was.
+The last female mountain lion in the Santa Monicas, and the first lion I'd ever seen in the wild.
 I was surprised at the red hue of her coat.
 Maybe it was the low light, maybe it was the distance.
-I was looking at the very first lion I'd ever seen in the wild.
+But she was beautiful.

 Photo caption: P2 "trapped" in the Santa Monica Mountains

 She looked back at us, then turned her head away and tried to take a step forward, but stopped short.
-Her left front paw was in a foothold snare.
-She was P2, the second lion discovered to still be living in the wild urban island that is the Santa Monica Mountains, and the only known female.
-P1 was a male, and the only other known remaining lion inside the (relatively) small National Recreation Area.
+Her left front paw was in the foothold snare.
+She was P2, the second lion discovered to still be living in the wild urban island that is the Santa Monica Mountains.
+The first lion discovered, P1, was a large male, and the only other lion known to live inside the National Recreation Area.
 The math is simple.
 If P1 and P2 meet and hit it off, there will be more lions in the Santa Monicas.
-If not, it will be what biologists call a "local extinction."
+If not, it could be what biologists call a "local extinction," meaning the population would die out.
 Sure, its only one little population.
-But if there are additional local extinctions in other habitat islands throughout their range, an all too familiar pattern develops.
-Eventually it leads to a full on extinction.
+But imagine that there could be additional local extinctions in other habitat islands throughout the county, the state, the country....and the bigger picture starts to come into focus.

 Historically, this kind of information has been hard to gather.
 Lions are supremely elusive.
 That's their niche, their job if you will.
 They hide.
 They glide through the landscape without a sound.
 They ambush their prey before it even knows they're there.
 Most people never see one, though they may come across tracks or old kills.
 Because of their stealth, they've been called the "ghost cat."
 But technology can shed some light on their habits.
 GPS collars send out precise locations stamped with the time and date to the biologists tracking the collared animals.